The Great Gazoo: Other appearances

-Gazoo appears in the 2016 DC Comics Hanna-Barbera Beyond series The Flintstones, where he is human-sized, does not float, and was sent by bookie aliens to evaluate the human race with drugs.
-In this version "Great Gazoo" is a title that roughly translates to "drug warden".
+Gazoo appears in the 2016 DC Comics Hanna-Barbera Beyond series The Flintstones, where he is human-sized, does not float, and was sent by bookie aliens to evaluate the human race.
+In this version "Great Gazoo" is a title that roughly translates to "game warden".

-Gazoo appears in the Yabba-Dabba Dinosaurs episode "Alien vs. Pebbles", voiced by Eric Bauza.
+Gazoo appears in the Yabba Dabba Dinosaurs episode "Alien vs. Pebbles", voiced by Eric Bauza.
 In this episode, he first appears disguised as a mysterious futuristic alien creature who zapped the dinosaurs with his bubble laser, only to transport them to his spaceship jail.
 Only at the end of the episode, he is revealed to be the "Great Gazoo" who wanted to kill the prehistoric creatures.

 Gazoo made a cameo appearance in the Animaniacs revival segment "Suffragette City".

 He makes a cameo appearance in Space Jam: A New Legacy amongst the crowd of other Hanna-Barbera characters and several other Warner Brothers characters watching the basketball game between the Toon Squad and the Goon Squad.
 When the characters were making their way to the site of the game, the Great Gazoo was seen briefly teleporting away from Muttley.
 During the basketball game, Gazoo can be seen floating near the Flintstones and the Rubbles.

 The Great Gazoo appears in Jellystone!, voiced by Flula Borg in a German accent.
 He appears in the episode "Gotta Kiss Them All" as the sociopath host of the virtual reality game "BuddyBlasters".
 The Great Gazoo becomes a regular character in season 2.

 The character also makes a brief cameo appearance in the Scooby-Doo reunion special Scooby-Doo, Where Are You Now! that aired on The CW where he was voiced by Frank Welker.
 He was seen with Jabberjaw during the audition scene.